Quinten814/Quinten814/README.md

 - 👋 Hi, I’m @Quinten814
 - 👀 I’m interested in playing video games and coding
-- 🌱 I’m currently learning cosing
+- 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on people who like playing games and coding
 - 📫 How to reach me: discord